Emeka Okafor: College career

 Okafor played for Connecticut from 2001 to 2004.
 He was teammates with Charlie Villanueva, Marcus Williams, Ben Gordon, Hilton Armstrong and Josh Boone, who all went on to play in the NBA.
 He majored in finance and graduated with honors after three years in May 2004 with a 3.8 GPA.
 Okafor was named the Academic All-American of the Year in 2004 for his work on and off the court.

 Okafor is noted for his defensive ability, especially his shot-blocking.
 Although plagued by back problems for most of the 2003–04 season, Okafor led UConn to the program's second national title in six seasons.
 He was crowned as the NCAA tournament's Most Outstanding Player.
 In addition, Okafor led the nation in blocks that season and was also named National Defensive Player of the Year by the National Association of Basketball Coaches.
 He also received the Big East Player of the Year award.
 Okafor graduated as Connecticut's leader in blocked shots with 441.
 For his collegiate achievements, Okafor was made a member of the 2004 U.S. National Men's Basketball Team that represented the U.S. at the Olympics in Athens.

 On February 5, 2007, he was inducted to the Husky Ring Of Honor at Gampel Pavilion on the UConn campus in Storrs during halftime of the men's basketball game against the Syracuse Orange as part of a ceremony that recognized the accomplishments of 13 former players and 3 coaches.

+On February 18th, 2026, Okafor's number that he wore with the Huskies, #50, was retired during halftime of the UConn vs Creighton game at Gampel Pavilion in Storrs.
+Okafor's number was the third men's player in UConn men's basketball history to have his number retired.